kev0960/ModooCode/md/inst/wrpkru.md

 ### Description

 Writes the value of EAX into PKRU.
-ECX and EDX must be 0 when WRPKRU is executed; otherwise, a general-protection exception (#GP) occurs.
+ECX and EDX must be 0 when `WRPKRU` is executed; otherwise, a general-protection exception (#GP) occurs.

 WRPKRU can be executed only if CR4.PKE= 1; otherwise, an invalid-opcode exception (#UD) occurs.
-Software can discover the value of CR4.PKE by examining CPUID.(EAX=07H,ECX=0H):ECX.OSPKE [bit 4].
+Software can discover the value of CR4.PKE by examining `CPUID`.(EAX=07H,ECX=0H):ECX.OSPKE [bit 4].

 On processors that support the Intel64 Architecture, the high-order 32-bits of RCX, RDX and RAX are ignored.